paalbra/zabbix-zbxsec-7/README.md

 Short history:

-* The issue was reported to security@zabbix.com on July 30th, 2019.
+* The issue was reported to security@zabbix.com on July 30th, 2019 (4.2 was the newest version at this point).
 * It was registered as https://support.zabbix.com/browse/ZBXSEC-7 on August 23rd, 2019.
 * On Desember 10th, 2020, the Zabbix team was informed that after 90 days the issue could be posted publicly.
 * The registered issue has had little activity.
 It was closed (and resolution set as "fixed") on Jan 29th, 2021.